 During that time I moved from the drab apartment to my beautiful home.
 It was heaven, but only temporarily.

 Then I decided to move to a less expensive state, Washington, where I bought land with a two dwelling limit.
 I thought I’d build the rental unit first and then the main house afterwards.
-But by the time I finished the rental until my capital was too low to build anything else.
+But by the time I finished the rental unit my capital was too low to build anything else.
 I had also made plans for the main house with a girlfriend, but that relationship ended.

 Again I had to rent, this time in Port Townsend, where I found a duplex that wasn’t as bad as my Sonoma apartment.
 And as usual, I visited the building project each day, but this time I joined the crew, wore a tool belt, and followed orders from the builder.
 Of course it was still my design (with help from an architect), but the builder drove the daily tasks.